 An AP for which dot11ProtectedTXOPNegotiationActivated is true or dot11ProtectedQLoadReportActivated is true shall reply to a Public Key frame.
 An AP that has both dot11ProtectedTXOPNegotiationActivated is false and dot11ProtectedQLoadReportActivated is false shall drop all received Public Key frames.
-If the Group field in the public key request is a group that is supported by the responding AP, the AP shall reply with a public key of the same group as the request, generating such a key pair if required, and setting the Request Type field to “Response”.
+If the responding AP refuses to perform the AP PeerKey protocol with the initiating AP it shall respond with a Public Key frame, setting the Request Type to “Refused”.
+Otherwise, if the Group field in the public key request is a group that is supported by the responding AP, the AP shall reply with a public key of the same group as the request, generating such a key pair if required, and setting the Request Type field to “Response”.

-If the initiating AP receives Public Key frame from a peer AP with the Request Type field set to “NAK” the initiating AP inspects the group field in the received “NAK”.
-If the group is acceptable, the initiating AP
+If the initiating AP receives a Public Key frame from a peer AP with the Request Type field set to “NAK”, the initiating AP inspects the group field in the received “NAK”.
+If the group issupported, the initiating AP

 should initiate to the peer AP using the indicated group.
-If the group is not acceptable, the AP may choose to initiate to the peer AP using a different group from the dot11RSNAConfigDLCGroup table.
+If the group is notsupported, the AP may choose to initiate to the peer AP using a different group from the dot11RSNAConfigDLCGroup table.
 Receipt of a

 Public Key frame from a peer AP with the Request Type field set to “NAK” terminates the PeerKey